 For more information and tons of tips for starting your garden from seeds, click here… Growing Seeds

-How do you test viability of garden seeds?
+Do you use a different seed germination test method to test viability of garden seeds?
 Leave a comment below and share your experience.